 Reducing crashes and injuries on our streets and highways is a top priority.
 Safety studies help to do this by examining crash history, existing geometry, and traffic control and identifying effective countermeasures.
 Study scopes may be rather broad (statewide) or focused on a specific location or corridor.

 Proposed new or modified interchanges on interstate highways require an Interchange Justification Report (IJR) or an Interchange Operations Report (IOR).
-Specific federal and state guidance must be followed to ensure that proposed changes won’t negatively impact traffic operations or safety.
+Specific federal and state guidelines must be followed to ensure that proposed changes won’t negatively impact traffic operations or safety.
 For interchanges on a state or U.S. highway, an IOR is typically required.

 Corridor congestion, safety concerns, planned improvements, or land development often suggest the need for a corridor study.
 A corridor study considers traffic operations and intersection safety to determine corridor and intersection improvements through a comprehensive approach.
 Options to improve operations and safety may include coordinated signal systems, roundabouts, road diets, or improved pedestrian and bicycle facilities.

 Traffic operations, safety, traffic signal operation, roundabout concepts, and pedestrian/bicycle accommodation are elements often included in an intersection study.
 Studies are typically performed to determine intersection improvement needs or recommended lane configurations for a planned reconstruction or new intersections.

 Properly balancing mobility and access needs is the goal of access studies.
 Recommended access locations, spacing, and geometry determinations are based on specific characteristics of land use, roadway, traffic, and the site.